DrugAbuse.com - Powered by American Addiction Centers

 • Long-term residential treatment programs: Long-term inpatient drug rehab stays typically take place over 30 days and focus on helping a person develop personal accountability and responsibility before entering back into their communities.
 Long-term treatment includes 24-hour, structured, intensive care and may also include therapeutic communities, and these programs can last for anywhere from 6 to 12 months.

-Inpatient Rehab vs. Residential Treatment Programs
+Inpatient Drug and Alcohol Rehab vs. Residential Treatment Programs

 With this distinction in mind, a period of inpatient detox and medical withdrawal management may be shorter than the full length of stay in ongoing residential treatment.
 Though treatment times will vary for each individual, such a period of relatively intensive inpatient rehab might be expected to last for a few days to a few weeks.
 On the other hand, residential care may more commonly last for a few weeks to several months, depending on the needs of the individual.1

-Is Detox a Part of Inpatient Rehab?
+Is Drug Detox Part of Inpatient Rehab?

-Detox is often an important first phase of drug and alcohol treatment and, given certain types of withdrawal risks, it may take place in an inpatient setting to ensure the safe management of any withdrawal symptoms.6
+Detox is often an important first phase of drug and alcohol treatment and, given certain types of withdrawal risks, it may take place in an inpatient setting to ensure the safe management of any withdrawal symptoms.4

-Depending on the type of substance a person is detoxing from, withdrawal symptoms may differ.7 There are different types of detoxification protocols for different substances, as well as different treatment settings to consider for rehab.
+Depending on the type of substance a person is detoxing from, withdrawal symptoms may differ.5 There are different types of detoxification protocols for different substances, as well as different treatment settings to consider for rehab.
 Not all settings are appropriate for everyone.
 Some people may need 24-hour care during the detoxification process while others may not.1

 There are several levels of professional detox care, spanning both outpatient and inpatient settings.
 Though outpatient detox may include medications and medical monitoring to assess withdrawal progress, medically managed and monitored detox frequently takes place in inpatient/residential addiction treatment centers.